Solana Beach, California: Economy

 The Cedros Design District is located in Solana Beach, and consists of more than 85 art galleries, import and antique stores, boutiques and cafes.
 The Design District is also home to the Solana Beach Farmers Market, which operates every Sunday from 12pm to 4pm and offers locally grown fresh cut flowers, baked goods, organic produce and veggies.
 Another prominent venue on Cedros Avenue is the Belly Up, a live music space operating since 1974.

 The headquarters of Nisus Software, developers of the Nisus Writer word processor for the Apple Macintosh, are located in Solana Beach.

 Arts and culture

 The city has hosted a free annual community event, Fiesta Del Sol, for the past 40+ years.
 The festival is a two day event filled with activities for children, food, and performances from over a dozen local entertainers.
 The festival includes interactive games, rides, and entertainment.

 Solana Beach hosts a free annual summer concert series known as "Concerts at the Cove," held at Fletcher Cove Park.

+Solana Beach operates a Junior Lifeguard Program offering an ocean safety curriculum that includes beach and ocean safety, CPR, and first aid training..